Hand Tracking

 Once you belong to a developer organization, follow these steps to put your device in developer mode:

-Open the Meta Quest Link application, select Settings
+Open the Meta Quest Link application, select Settings, then click on the Beta tab and enable Developer runtime features.

 Once enabled, hand tracking will automatically activate when users put down their controllers.
 Grabbing the controllers again will automatically deactivate hand tracking.